 Depending on your group, it should take between five-seven hours return from Mt Barney Lodge.

 Note for the moonrise walk: this expedition may take longer, slowing down to negotiate the gully and summit areas in the dark with only headlamps and moonlight (if it’s out) for lighting.

-If this is your first climb on Mt Maroon, please consider climbing with a guide or take appropriate navigation equipment, including fully charged mobile phone to assist you.
+If this is your first climb on Mt Maroon, please consider climbing with a guide or take appropriate navigation equipment, including a fully charged mobile phone to assist you.

 Personally, I wouldn’t recommend hiking at night time unless you have prior experience.

 Cost: $150 per person

 Includes: guiding and interpretation, first aid equipment, public liability insurance, plant identification reference books, snacks, warm meal plus hot tea/coffee at the summit